top of page

 a.Low-Impact Materials:

-- Choose materials with a lower environmental impact, considering
+- Choose materials with a lower environmental impact, considering factors

-factors such as energy required for production, recyclability and toxicity.
+such as energy required for production, recyclability and toxicity.

 b.Life Cycle Thinking:

-- Holistic Approach: Consider the entire life cycle of the product
+- Holistic Approach: Consider the entire life cycle of the product during

-environmental impacts early.
+impacts early.

 c)Life Cycle Assessment (LCA):